 Of all the Australian cities that I visited, I spent most time in Perth.
 I was there for more than six weeks – Sydney comes in second at about four weeks.
 Perth possibly has the best climate of any major city in the world.
 I’m not lying, during those six weeks I barely saw a cloud.
 Even more so, in the three months that I traveled around the southwest of Western Australia, the temperature didn’t drop below 25°C and literally every day was sunny.
 I do have to add that that was exceptional though.
 Still, I had never experience such great weather.
 So it’s no surprise that Perth was one of my favorite places in Oz.

 I think I did and saw pretty much everything a visitor could possibly do and see in and around Perth.
-Although there are many, the following five are, in my opinion,
+Although there are many, the following five are, in my opinion, the best things to see and do in Perth.

 Top 5 Things to See in Perth WA, Australia